 Extensive : The same longer list as the Medium document, but with exact levels of Vitamin K in mcgs.

 Eating greens is something that can be done as long as you are consistent with the amounts.
-For more information on this see my Dr. Tim Says... column from April 24, 2006.
+For more information on this see this Dr. Tim Says... column.

 Thanks for writing.